American Elm Tree

 Elegant, Vase-Shaped Shade Tree American Elm

-American Elm (Ulmus americana) is a commanding deciduous tree with a beautiful shape.
-It's such an impressive shade tree with a strong vase-shape, that eventually matures into a lovely, rounded oval crown.
+The great native American Elm Tree (Ulmus americana) is a commanding deciduous tree with a beautiful shape.
+It's such an impressive shade tree with a strong vase shape, that eventually matures into a lovely, rounded oval crown.

-American Elm tree is gorgeous legacy to leave to the future.
+The American Elm tree is a gorgeous legacy to leave to the future.
 It's well worth the fight to return to this majestic and useful tree for your community, in the proper areas.

 How to Use American Elm Tree in the Landscape